Mallee military dragon: Diet

+The Mallee military dragon (Ctenophorus fordi) has a diet that consists largely of ants, with ants making up a significant portion (30-50%) of its total food intake.
+As an ant specialist, C. fordi exploits a food source that most other lizards avoid.

+Ants are abundant in the sandy, arid environments inhabited by the Mallee dragon.
+Different ant species are available seasonally, providing a reliable food source throughout the lizard's active period from spring through summer.
+C. fordi ambushes ants and other small insects and arthropods that wander within striking distance, employing a sit-and-wait predatory strategy.

+In addition to ants, the Mallee dragon's diet includes a variety of other small invertebrates found in its habitat, such as spiders, beetles, and other insects.
+The larger the individual lizard, the larger the prey it can consume, with the largest dragons occasionally eating small lizards.

+Ontogenetic shifts in diet, where juveniles and adults consume different prey, are common in many lizard species.
+However, there is no evidence of Mallee dragons undergoing such shifts, with ants remaining a dietary staple across all life stages.

+The specialized tricuspid teeth of C. fordi are adapted for an insectivorous diet, allowing it to efficiently capture and consume ants and other small prey.
+Its diet provides the necessary nutrients and energy for growth, reproduction, and survival in the harsh desert environment.

 Reproduction

 The Mallee military dragon reproduces sexually, with an oviparous and dioecious reproduction method.
 Mating occurs in spring.
 Females produces sequential clutches of two to five eggs over the reproductive season and the offspring hatch from December to March.

 Males are not territorial and there has been no evidence of male-male aggression.

 Conservation actions

-The species is listed under the IUCN Red List of Threatened Species as a species of 'Least concern'.
+The species C. fordi is listed under the IUCN Red List of Threatened Species as a species of "Least Concern".

 The Mallee military dragon occurs in several protected areas, including the Sturt National Park in New South Wales, and the Currawinya National Park in Queensland.

 Threats

 The Mallee military dragon is vulnerable to various threats.
 These include: